Kitware/geowatch/docs/watch_cli.rst

 baseline_framework_ingress - Step 2 in "prepare_ta2_dataset".
 Creates a catalog from results of a STAC query.

-ta1_stac_to_kwcoco - Step 3 in "prepare_ta2_datset".
+stac_to_kwcoco - Step 3 in "prepare_ta2_datset".
 Very useful.
 The main stac to kwcoco conversion.
 Given a stac catalog makes a kwcoco file that references the virtual gdal images.
 Might need a rename.

 coco_add_watch_fields - Step 3 in "prepare_ta2_dataset.
 Helper to add special fields (e.g. geodata) to an existing kwcoco file from geotiff metata.